nexcess/magento-turpentine/README.md

   speed for site browsing.
 It will remove a lot of load on the backend though so for heavily loaded sites it can free up enough backend resources to have a noticeable effect on "actions".
-  * **Varnish 2.1**: Due to technical limitations, some features are not available when using Varnish 2.1:
-    * External ESI requests are not blocked
-    * Per-block TTLs are not honored, all ESI blocks use their default TTL
+  * There are some technical limitations when using Varnish 2.1.x: External ESI requests are not blocked, and per-block TTLs in ESI policies are not honored (all blocks use the default TTL)
   * The core parts of Turpentine (caching and ESI/AJAX injection) work under Magento CE 1.5, but a significant portion of the auxillary functionality doesn't work due to changes to event names.
 That said, it would be possible to use Turpentine with Magento CE 1.5 with an understanding that it is not supported and what actions need to be taken manually.
-A short and non-comprehensive list of things that don't work under CE 1.5:
-    * *Cache flushing*: This includes when flushing the cache via System > Cache Management and the automatic cache flushes on product/category saves.
-    * *Cache warming*: Due to the missing flush events, no URLs are ever added to the warming URL queue.
+Both *cache flushing* (both automatic an manual) and *cache warming* (due to missing events that trigger the cache flushing) do not work.
   * Anonymous blocks are not able to be hole-punched.
 For CMS pages, it is recommended that you include the block in the page's layout updates XML and give it a name, then it can have an ESI policy like normal